Eric-Cortez/Eric-Cortez/README.md

 I am a passionate software engineer and I enjoy developing responsive websites that incorporate elements of modern design using technologies like HTML, CSS3, Grids, and JavaScript.
-Additionally, I enjoy testing backend routes, problem-solving, and using console logs/reading errors to find the source of a bug.
+Additionally, I enjoy testing backend routes, problem-solving, and reviewing code/reading errors to find the source of a bug.

 I love the process of developing my ideas into existence and finding ways